Raj9898/BlackJack_Simulator/README.md

 Script dependencies include Python 3.6 as well as  the random library, numpy and matplotlib'

 The entire library runs across three main scripts:
-1. Blackjack_Lib which supplies the necessary infrastructure and back-end functionality for Blackjack_Script_Sim
+1. blackjack_lib which supplies the necessary infrastructure and back-end functionality for Blackjack_Script_Sim
-2. Blackjack_Strat stores a system of rules to
+2. blackjack_strats stores a system of rules to execute gambling strategies
-3. Blackjack_Sim stores the Blackjack Game strucutre to simulate games according to strategies
+3. blackjack_game stores the Blackjack Game strucutre to simulate games according to strategies

 After a simulation (hand) is played, P&L is calculated and stored to generate plots for visual transperancy.
 Each plot on the graph represents the overall performance of a Player (strategy) over the course of multiple hands.